coterm

 execute "less" in a shell buffer, coterm will detect that "less" is running

-and automatically enable char mode so that you can interact with less
+and automatically enable char mode so that you can interact with "less"

-normally.
+directly.
 Once you leave the "less" program, coterm will disable char mode

 so that you can interact with your shell in the normal comint way.
 This